Local authority funding for care costs – do you qualify?

 - Home modifications

-- Equipment that help with the tasks of daily living
+- Equipment that helps with the tasks of daily living

 Some services are provided free but your local authority will only pay for other services if your income and savings are low.

-If you don’t qualify for help, you’ll need to pay towards your care costs.
+If you don’t fully qualify for help, you’ll either need to pay something towards your care costs, or meet the full cost yourself.

 If you have a disability or complex medical condition that means you have healthcare needs rather than social care needs, you might qualify for NHS funding – find out more.